Nina Morrison (judge): Federal judicial service

 On December 15, 2021, President Joe Biden nominated Morrison to serve as a United States district judge of the United States District Court for the Eastern District of New York.
 President Biden nominated Morrison to the seat vacated by Judge Dora Irizarry, who assumed senior status on January 26, 2020.
 On February 16, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her hearing, Morrison was questioned by several Republican senators over her understanding of criminal statutes and her past support for progressive prosecutors.
 On March 10, 2022, her nomination was reported out of committee by a 12–10 vote.
 On May 24, 2022, the United States Senate invoked cloture on her nomination by a 50–41 vote.
 On June 8, 2022, her nomination was confirmed by a 53–46 vote.
 She received her judicial commission on August 11, 2022.

-Since receiving her judicial commission, Morrison has been twice reversed or stayed by the United States Court of Appeals for the Second Circuit in criminal cases, including United States v.
+Since receiving her judicial commission, Morrison has been three times reversed or stayed by the United States Court of Appeals for the Second Circuit in criminal cases, including United States v.
+Burvick, No. 25-351 (2d Cir.
+July 31, 2026), United States v.
 Garnes, 102 F.4th 628 (2d Cir.
-2024) and United States v.
+2024), and United States v.
 Johnston, No. 23-1277, Dkt.
 No. 18 (2d Cir.
 Sept.
 19, 2023).

 Personal life

 Morrison's father, Alan Morrison, is a lawyer and academic has been the Public Interest Dean of the George Washington University Law School since 2009.
+She and her wife, surgeon Dr. Carina Biggs, were married on July 29th, 2011.
 Morrison is the second openly LGBTQ judge on the U.S. District Court for the Eastern District of New York.